LLNL/merlin/docs/source/modules/installation.rst

   wget https:/github.com/LLNL/merlin/tutorial/setup_merlin_docker.csh
   source ./setup_merlin_docker.csh

-A rabbitmq server can be started to provide the broker, a redis server will still be required for the backend.
-This hostname
+A rabbitmq server can be started to provide the broker, the redis server will still be required for the backend.

+The celery rabbitmq server interaction requires ssl for encrypted commincation, for this tutorial self-seigned certificates can be used.
+Information on this process can be found here ``provide link``.

+The ``hostname`` option provides the server location for the merlin container.

 .. code:: bash

-  docker run -d --hostname my-rabbit --name some-rabbit rabbitmq:3
+  docker run -d --hostname my-rabbit --name some-rabbit -e RABBIT_DEFAULT_USER=merlinu -e RABBIT_DEFAULT_VHOST=merlinu rabbitmq:3

 When you are done with the containers you can stop them using ``docker container stop``.